Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 We currently believe that in most cases `@JvmInline` value classes are used for their performance optimizations first, and for their immutability second.
 This means that the migration from (0) to (1) is not a very immediate problem.

-> Note: one potential solution using `@JvmExposeBoxed` annotation is discussed in the [Possible Extensions](#migration-from-stage-0-to-stage-1-via-jvmexposeboxed).
+> Note: one potential solution using `@JvmExposeBoxed` annotation is discussed in [Possible extensions](#migration-from-stage-0-to-stage-1-via-jvmexposeboxed).

 The change from Stage 1 to Stage 2, on the other hand, should be fully seamless.
 The reason for this is as follows.